RevanthBoina/student-achieve/SECURITY_IMPROVEMENTS.md

 ## ⚠️ Required User Actions

 ### Enable Leaked Password Protection

 **Status**: ⚠️ Requires user action in backend settings

 **What it does**: Prevents users from signing up with passwords that have been exposed in known data breaches.

 **How to enable**:

-1. Open your Lovable Cloud backend settings
+1. Open your project backend or hosting provider settings
 2. Navigate to **Authentication** → **Password Security**
 3. Enable **"Leaked Password Protection"**
 4. Save changes